rcrews/docs-website/cdf-datahub/master/howto-data-ingest.md

       Describes how to use an Apache NiFi data flow to ingest data into Azure Data Lake Storage in CDP Public Cloud.

 ---
 You can use Apache NiFi data flows to ingest data into various locations in CDP Public Cloud.
-These documents walk you through the steps involved in building a data flow into CDP Public Cloud, including data flow set up, meeting security requirements, and configuring your processors and controller services.
+These use cases walk you through the steps involved in building a data flow into CDP Public Cloud, including data flow set up, meeting security requirements, and configuring your processors and controller services.